Accessibility

 Impairment durations

-And a user could require accessible solutions at any point, depending on their impairment:
+Accessibility is often discussed in a permanent context, but it benefits everyone.
+Users may require accessible solutions at any point, depending on their impairment:

 • Permanent